Samsung/tizen-docs/docs/platform/porting/connectivity.md

 }
 ```

 The NFC OAL interfaces are defined in the following structure.
-Use the `net_nfc_oem_controller.h` header file.
+Use the `net_nfc_oem_controller.h` header file:

 ```cpp
 typedef struct _net_nfc_oem_interface_s {